FuelLabs/fuels-ts/.changeset/new-toys-approve.md

 "fuels": patch
 ---

-fix: `fuels` init paths and globals handling
+fix: paths and globals in `fuels init`